arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 * Change the "Project directory name" and "Create project as a subdirectory of" boxes to suit your needs (where will this code be stored on your computer?).
 * Click to select the "Open in new session" checkbox
 * Click "Create Project"
+* In the file area to the lower right, you'll see, among multiple choices, the folder called "r_basics_transform_data".
+That's the code for this module!

 **Want to watch this process?
 Click on the image below to play an animated gif.
 It will continue to loop and you can re-start it by clicking again.**